facebookresearch/goliath/DATASHEET.md

 1. **For what purpose was the dataset created?** *(Was there a specific task in mind?
 Was there a specific gap that needed to be filled?
 Please provide a description.)*

-    This dataset was created to to facilitate the study of both (1) complete avatars -- that is, avatars that encompass the full body, and (2) generalizable avatars, or avatars that can be built from lower-quality, but more accessible captures.
+    This dataset was created to facilitate the study of both (1) complete avatars -- that is, avatars that encompass the full body with high quality clothes and underlying body shape, and (2) generalizable avatars, or avatars that can be built from lower-quality, but more accessible captures.